erszcz/msc-thesis/dfly-multiboot.md

 This led to an attempt at forcing the position in the output binary by modifying the load address of the whole `text` output segment.
-This segment contained all consecutive sections up to the `.data` sections, i.e. `.interp`, sections with relocation and symbol information and finally the `.text` section.
+This segment contained all consecutive sections up to the `.data` section, i.e. `.interp`, sections with relocation and symbol information and finally the `.text` section.

 Finally, the trial and error process led to inserting the `.mbheader`